Writing EXamples:

 Be The Street

 During Spring 2019, I engaged in devising community theater with Our Lady of Guadalupe Center (OLGC).
-Our course facilitators were Moriah Flagler, Ana Puga, and Paloma Martinez-Cruz.
+Our facilitators were Moriah Flagler, Ana Puga, and Paloma Martinez-Cruz.
 While I continued my dive into the theory around community engagement, I was also able to continue to query the complex realities of excavating community narratives, backed by my years of experience.
 I found the course to be quiet, mostly in activations, but these are personal notes.
-The community at Our Lady of Guadalupe Center was beyond welcoming and willing from day one to participate, which, at heart, is where the beauty of this project lies.
+The community at Our Lady of Guadalupe Center was beyond welcoming and willing from day one to participate.

 Brief